darkirbyy/livror/README.md

 To start all tests, run `composer tests-all`.

 :warning: Tests that require a database connection use a specific database suffixed with `_test`, automatically created when needed.
 For Symfony to get the `DATABASE_URL` value from docker in test environnement, it's mandatory to run PHPUnit through symfony with `symfony php bin/phpunit`.

+:information_source: Tests are indenpendant of the chosen user provider, as it will always create temporary users in the test database.

 ## Deploy